CodingLife1024/blog-content/ai-art.md

 #### Creation vs prompting

-For better or worse, AI ‘artists’ create their pieces by entering prompts into a machine.
-They may or may not choose to edit the results they get from that machine, but that’s the extent of the work they contribute to its initial creation.
+For better or worse, AI ‘artists' create their pieces by entering prompts into a machine.
+They may or may not choose to edit the results they get from that machine, but that's the extent of the work they contribute to its initial creation.

 Digital and traditional artists, meanwhile, usually start with a blank canvas.
 They have to learn how to create art, put in hours and hours of practice, and then finally use all their accumulated knowledge to turn a thought into something others will appreciate looking at.